7 Questions CFOs Should Ask Value-based Programs Managers

 1. Have we documented the financial pros and cons of submitting our eligible provider data by the individual or GPRO method, and what were the results?
 If the administrative task of taking this step is too laborious, what are the financial pros and cons of hiring someone to do it for us?

 Your method of submission can have a big impact.
 We recommend thoroughly evaluating the pros and cons of method selection well in advance of the deadline.
-Most consultants charge far less than what you stand to lose by not selecting the optimal method and measures and can help you take steps to ensure that you receive the highest possible quality score.
+Organizations specializing in managing the Quality Payment Program can guide you to the optimal method and measures and can help you take steps to ensure that you receive the highest possible quality score.